 In any case, DHEA supplements should always be used cautiously.
 Many of the supplements sold in health food stores come in shockingly high doses, and nobody should be going out and taking high doses of DHEA without consulting with a practitioner!

 There are possible side effects of DHEA supplementation, and it should not be taken with some medications.
 Women who are pregnant or nursing should not supplement with DHEA, and those with certain conditions, including hormone sensitive conditions and history of heart disease or stroke, should also avoid them.
 Make sure to speak with your doctor about whether or not DHEA is right for you.

 When you take DHEA supplements, your levels of DHEA will increase, but because DHEA is also converted into other hormones like estrogen and testosterone in the body, levels of these hormones may also increase.
 The body will do what it needs with the DHEA it’s given!

 When I prescribe DHEA supplements for my patients, it’s in personalized doses, after reviewing lab results, and it’s usually just a way to give someone a short term boost so that she can regain the vitality and energy she needs to start making changes and boost DHEA naturally.

-I think it’s empowering to know just how much we can do by balancing our hormones.
+I think it’s empowering to know just how much we can do to improve our health and lives by balancing our hormones.
 I want to make sure women know that they don’t need to kiss their mental clarity or healthy mood regulation goodbye during or after menopause!

 Reviewed by Dr. Mark Menolascino, MD